 Campus-level implementation of IS-3 will happen in phases.
 However, there are things that Units at all levels can do to get started, even as campus-level implementation is in progress:

 Be aware that Protection Levels are changing.
 UC now uses a 1-4 scale, while Berkeley has been using a 0-3 scale.
 This means that all PL numbers will be changing.
 There are also category changes for certain types of information, so its not as simple as just adding 1 to the current PL number.
-ISO is currently working on a draft of Berkeley's updated Data Classification Standard and will link here when available.
-In the meantime, the UC Data Classification Standard and Guide are here: https://security.ucop.edu/policies/institutional-information-and-it-resource-classification.html.
+ISO has been working on Berkeley's updated Data Classification Standard Draft and it's available for review.
+The UC Data Classification Standard and Guide are also available to review.
 At a high level, this is what you’ll see:

 Learn about the new Availability Levels.
 This is a new concept for information security at UC.
 Availability Level refers to the impact of loss of availability or service, measured on a scale of 1-4.
 A4 is the highest level of impact and A1 is the lowest.
 Availability Level helps to determine what protections are required to ensure that information and resources are available when needed.
-The four Availability Levels are described in the UC Data Classification Standard and Guide: https://security.ucop.edu/policies/institutional-information-and-it-resource-classification.html and will be added to the Berkeley Data Classification Standard, and linked here, when available.
+The four Availability Levels are described the Berkeley Data Classification Standard Draft.
+Additional information is also available in the UC Data Classification Standard and Guide.

 - Identify and classify Institutional Information and IT Resources that the Unit is responsible for: